zchaos23/wplace-bot-adjust/README.md

 I recommend using simple autoclicker like this

-1. Click "Set timer", wait 30 minutes
+1. Click "Draw", wait 1 minute (Reading map may take a long time)
 2. Click Captcha, wait 5s
-3. Click "Paint", wait 5s
+3. Click "Paint", wait 30 minutes
 4. Repeat

 Yes, it works.
 But don't forget from time to time to check that you're still logged in.